 Allison Richards earned her B.S. in Family Science at Towson University in May 2019.
 Her undergraduate research area was gender and interpretive phenomenological analysis.
 She is now pursuing her M.Sc. at University College Dublin in Children and Youth Studies.
-In her current research, Allison is working collaboratively with Andrea Maynard on a study of teachers' perceptions.
-Allison's focus is on the connections between creativity, flow, and motivation in secondary school classrooms.
+For her research dissertation, Allison is using feminist theory to explore why student teachers are motivated to choose teaching as a career.

 Andrea Maynard is a New York State permanently certified school counselor with an interest in student engagement and the development of wellbeing in the classroom.
 She received her B.Sc. in Psychology from St. Lawrence University, MS. Sc. in the Psychology of Sport (with distinction) from the University of Stirling, and her Ms. Ed. in School Counseling from the State University of New York at Plattsburgh.
 Andrea then dedicated several years to working with middle school and high school students as both a school counselor and as a coach.
 Andrea is now pursuing her Phd in Children and Youth Studies at University College Dublin.
-Andrea is supervised by Jennifer Symonds and is working to promote student engagement and wellbeing through the enhancement of the PROSPER intervention.
+For her PhD research, Andrea is exploring the impact of Young Social Innovators' Social Innovation Education on adolescent wellbeing.

 Elizabeth Tobin received her undergraduate degree in English from Fordham University in 2009.
 She then dedicated her career to education working as an educational fundraiser and kindergarten teacher in Pennsylvania and New York City.
 Elizabeth graduated with an MSc. in Children & Youth Studies from University College Dublin in 2018.
 She completed her thesis on the “Impact of screen viewing time on Irish 5-year-olds school adjustment after the pre-school to primary school transition in Ireland” using secondary data from the Growing Up in Ireland national longitudinal study Infant Cohort.
 Elizabeth is now pursuing her PhD in Children and Youth Studies at University College Dublin and is a researcher on the Children School Lives national longitudinal study.
 Elizabeth is co-supervised by Jennifer Symonds and her primary supervisor is Dr Seaneen Sloan.
 Her PhD research is on the transition from pre-school to primary school.